|Nutritional Guidelines (per serving)|

 In our house, we still like to eat a big breakfast, even though it is summertime.
 Pancakes are definitely a Saturday morning staple despite the temperature outdoors!
 These tropical coconut cream pancakes are the perfect summer Saturday morning treat!
 They are filled with shredded coconut and topped with both a coconut cream glaze and golden toasted coconut.

 I used shredded coconut and made some homemade toasted coconut for this recipe.
 To toast the coconut, just place it in a pan on low heat and allow it to brown slowly.
 I also used coconut extract.
 You can find it at Whole Foods or shops that sell spices or cake supplies.
 It has a really great coconut flavor and is actually made from real coconuts, who would have thought?
 This recipe starts with my basic simple pancake recipe.
 I use it as the base for all of my pancake recipes!
 It's easy to make and tastes so much better than any mix!

 Pancakes turn out best if you use a cast iron griddle.
-It's like all natural non stick and also give them a great golden color without burning.
-If you don't have a cast iron griddle, just use a fry pan, and make sure to grease it well!
+It's like all natural nonstick and also give them a great golden color without burning.
+If you don't have a cast iron griddle, just use a frying pan, and make sure to grease it well!